 - Cultural and social barriers and norms that limit the ability of clients and care-givers – primarily women – to make health care-seeking decisions and practice healthy behaviors;

 - Health system challenges, such as: poor access to quality maternal, newborn, and child health family planning/reproductive health, malaria; and nutrition; supply shortages; a lack of well-trained and motivated facility and community health workers; weak public sector governance; a lack of quality data and limited capacity to use data for effective programmatic management; poor coordination of health investments; and weak community ownership in planning, financing, and managing health programs; and

 Overview and Objectives

 USAID Keneya Nieta (also known as the USAID Household and Community Health Activity) aims to build a resilient community health system by strengthening human and social capacity and empowering communities to use local resources to manage their own health and hold health systems accountable.

 The name Keneya Nieta is Bambara for “health for well-being”.

 - Improving individual household and community financial management, planning, and savings for health;

 - Increasing community engagement, ownership, and oversight of local health services; and

 - Ensuring that communities independently plan and implement key health promotion and outreach activities.

-Keneya Nieta will achieve these objectives by using a multifaceted approach integrated with evidence-based social and behavior change communications and participatory community-based methods.
-The activity also will address cultural and social barriers and norms to facilitate individual and household adoption of healthy behaviors and uptake of quality health services in the Mopti, Segou, and Sikasso regions.
+Keneya Nieta is achieving these objectives by using a multifaceted approach integrated with evidence-based social and behavior change communications and participatory community-based methods.
+The activity addresses cultural and social barriers and norms to facilitate individual and household adoption of healthy behaviors and uptake of quality health services in the Mopti, Segou, and Sikasso regions.
 This will ultimately extend the reach of community health workers and result in the sustainable reduction of maternal, newborn, and child mortality.